 Discover thriving modern-thinking towns, market towns, peaceful inland villages, traditional fishing villages, seaside resorts, and more.
 There’s a wealth of places to stay around the region and you won’t find the choice of eateries lacking either.

 This could be the perfect time to discover the mouth-watering delights of Devonshire clotted cream (if you haven’t already!) – savor a cream tea and relish local fudge.

 An ideal destination for families, the small coastal town of Ilfracombe offers loads of ways for everyone to enjoy themselves.
 The popular seaside resort is home to terrific beaches such as the shingle Rapparree Cove, the pebbly Wldersmouth Beach, and the sandy Harbour Beach.

 The Tunnels Beach is one of the area’s most unique beaches, though, accessible through Victorian-era tunnels and home to a saltwater lido.
-Nearby, the sandy Woolacoombe Beach is a good place for surfing.
+Nearby, the sandy Woolacombe Beach is a good place for surfing.

 The whole family can learn more about aquatic life at Ilfracombe Aquarium.
 Watermouth Castle is another top place for family fun.
-Not only a striking piece of architecture, it’s home to collections of antiques, suits of armor, and other artefacts, as well as having an exciting theme park with rides, games, and a mini train.
+Not only a striking piece of architecture, but it’s also home to collections of antiques, suits of armour, and other artefacts, as well as having an exciting theme park with rides, games, and a mini train.